KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :align: left
    :alt: Kdenlive_Clip_properties_analysis

 You can view and delete motion vector data that is associated with the clip from here.
-This is data created by :ref:`motion_tracker`
+This is data created by :ref:`effects-motion_tracker`

 Button 1 Will delete the selected analysis data, Button 2 will allow you to export the data (semi colon delimited text file), Button 3 will allow you to import analysis data.